EstebanLeiva/bezierv/docs/index.md

-# Bezierv: Bézier Distributions for Bounded Data
+# Bezierv: A Python Package for Bézier Distributions

 Bezierv provides utilities to **fit, analyze, sample, and convolve** Bézier-based random variables from empirical data.
 It includes multiple fitting algorithms